Lightfielder/LightfielderOperators/Ops/Docs/Sequencer.md

-# Lightfielder Operators | Sequencer
+# Lightfielder Operators | Sequencer View

 Lightfielder is a primarily a multi-view workflow automation toolset that streamlines the creation of volumetric experiences.